deanishe/alfred-workflow/README.md

 r = web.post('http://www.example.com/upload/', files=files)
 ```

-**WARNING**: As this module is based on Python 2's standard HTTP libraries, it *does not* validate SSL certificates when making HTTPS connections on older versions of OS X/Python.
+**WARNING**: As this module is based on Python 2's standard HTTP libraries, *on older versions of OS X/Python, it does not validate SSL certificates when making HTTPS connections*.
 If your workflow uses sensitive passwords/API keys, you should *strongly consider* using the [requests][requests] library upon which the `web.py` API is based.

 #### Keychain access ####